New Haven Food Policy Council

 Massaro Community Farm

-The Youth Coalition is a group of teens from multiple schools and communities in New Haven engaged in the work of the NHFPC and in improving food issues in their communities.
-The NHFPC partners with individual teens and with organizations working with youth to create a space for youth to have a voice and take action on important food issues.
-The Youth Coalition is currently focused on community gardens, cooking education, and school food.
-For more information or to get involved contact: Cara Donovan - firstname.lastname@example.org
+The Youth Coalition is composed of teens from multiple youth organizations, schools, and communities around New Haven who are engaged in the work of the NHFPC and in the improvement of New Haven's food system.
+The NHFPC partners with individual teens and youth serving organizations to create a space for youth leadership around important food issues at the city level.
+The Youth Coalition also represents the New Haven branch of the Connecticut Food Justice Youth Corps (CT-FJYC), a statewide initiative hosted by the UConn Cooperative Extension System that empowers youth leadership around food issues throughout the state.
+For more information or to get involved contact: Caitlin Aylward - email@example.com

 CURRENT NEW HAVEN FOOD POLICY COUNCIL INITIATIVES